sp-sot/cohortAnalysis/README.md

 # Cohort Payment Data Analysis Package

-This Python package provides tools for analyzing a company's cohort payment data, enabling deeper insights into customer behavior, revenue patterns, and cohort trends.
-It is designed to be modular and extensible, making it suitable for various types of analyses, from exploratory to in-depth statistical modeling.
+This Python package is designed to analyze a company's cohort payment data with the specific goal of determining whether the company's Customer Acquisition Cost (CAC) and Sales & Marketing (S&M) spend justify investment.
+The package not only provides tools for this analysis but also helps define investment rules to ensure early exits from failing investments while maintaining a focus on Return on Investment (ROI).
+It is designed to be modular and extensible, making it easily applicable to multiple companies' data, regardless of industry.

 ## Features
 - **Preprocessing Tools**: Prepare raw payment data for analysis by cleaning, transforming, and structuring it into analyzable formats.